Best Gaming Monitor 2026: 4K OLED, 240Hz, and Ultrawide Picks

 Also consider: The LG UltraGear 32GS95UE is the larger 32" 4K OLED version if you want more screen size and higher resolution.

-The Samsung Odyssey G9 G95SC is gaming excess in the best way.
-49 inches of curved VA panel wrapping around your peripheral vision creates immersion that standard monitors simply can't match.
+The Samsung Odyssey OLED G9 (G95SD) is gaming excess in the best way.
+49 inches of curved QD-OLED panel wrapping around your peripheral vision creates immersion that standard monitors simply can't match.
 For sim racing, flight sims, and cinematic single-player games, nothing else comes close.

 Why You'd Choose This

-VA panel means excellent contrast (2500:1 typical) for dramatic dark scenes.
-HDR1000 certification means it can get bright for HDR content.
+The QD-OLED panel means infinite contrast and perfect blacks for dramatic dark scenes, plus near-instant 0.03ms response times.
 G-Sync Compatible and FreeSync Premium Pro support keeps things smooth.

 What We Love